Find out why you should establish learner autonomy in your organization.

 - Orientation to learning tends to be problem-centered and contextual.

-- Motivation to learn is an intrinsic value, with personal payoff.
+- Motivation to learn is an intrinsic value, with a personal payoff.

 These principles are intended to ensure the learning method used benefits the learner.